eduardbcom/gasync/README.md

 # gasync
 Set of utilities to handle concurrency tasks in Go.
-Inspired by 'yarn add async'.
+Inspired by `yarn add async`.

 ## Parallel:
 ```go